ACGME Programs

 GME Committee (GMEC)

 The Graduate Medical Education Committee (GMEC) is responsible for establishing and implementing policies and procedures, overseeing program compliance with ACGME program guidelines, and reviewing all program changes.
-The GMEC reports to the Dean of the School of Medicine, to the Faculty Council of the School of Medicine, and at least annually to the Executive Medical Board of each of the three major participating hospitals (UCSF Health, Zuckerberg San Francisco General Hospital, and the San Francisco Veterans Administration Medical Center).
+The GMEC reports to the Dean of the School of Medicine.

-Voting membership on the committee includes the designated institutional official, residents and fellows nominated by their peers, representative program directors, representative program administrators, representatives from the major clinical sites, and a patient safety officer.
+Voting membership on the committee includes the designated institutional official, residents and fellows nominated by their peers, representative program directors, representative program administrators, representative vice chairs of education, representative education leaders from the major clinical sites, Office of GME faculty leaders and a patient safety officer.

 The GMEC typically meets virtually on the third Monday of each month from 4:10 to 5:30 p.m.
 See below for future meeting dates.